| by CTEC

 Introduction

-Nordic Resistance Movement (NRM) is a neofascist and accelerationist organization with a strong propensity for violence.
-The largest and most dangerous of these organizations in the Nordic region, NRM’s transnational physical presence and international online reach present ample opportunities for global recruitment, radicalization, and incitement to violence.
+Nordic Resistance Movement (NRM) is a neofascist and accelerationist organization with a long history of violent activity.
+The largest of these organizations in the Nordic region, NRM’s transnational physical presence and international online reach present ample opportunities for recruitment, radicalization, and incitement to violence.
 The organization, formerly known as the Swedish Resistance Movement, was founded in 1997.
-Twenty-five years after its establishment, NRM currently boasts approximately 200 physically active members and is most popular in Sweden, Denmark, and Norway, though it also has significant supporter and membership bases in Iceland and in Finland, where the organization was banned in 2020 for its strong adherence to violence.
-The organization is led by Simon Lindberg, located in Sweden, with subordinate leaders responsible for NRM divisions located in other countries.
+Twenty-five years after its establishment, NRM maintains approximately 200 active members across Sweden, Denmark, and Norway, though it also has significant supporter and membership bases in Iceland and in Finland, where the organization was banned in 2020 for its transgression of both domestic and international law protecting the human and civil rights of minorities, against which NRM incited violence.
+The organization is led by Fredrik Vejdeland, located in Sweden, with subordinate leaders responsible for NRM divisions located in other countries.
 NRM members from across the Nordic region have been arrested and charged for their perpetration and plotted perpetration of violence.
-The organization’s pro-violence stance and international reach contribute to its global status as an especially dangerous organization.
+The organization’s history of violence and international reach contribute to its global status as an especially dangerous organization.

 Ideology

-NRM is a neofascist organization with a propensity towards accelerationist tactics.
-While upholding traditional facets of neofascism, including the goal of establishing a white Nordic ethnostate, NRM’s history also points to widespread support for other openly accelerationist organizations and simultaneous endorsements from explicitly accelerationist organizations and networks like the Iron March forum.
+NRM is a neofascist organization with an implicit adherence to accelerationism.
+While upholding traditional facets of neofascism, including the goal of establishing a white Nordic ethnostate, NRM’s history also points to widespread support for other openly accelerationist organizations and simultaneous endorsements from accelerationist organizations and networks like the Iron March forum.

-One of NRM’s most prominent characteristics is its embrace of violent antisemitism, resulting in violence against the Jewish population.
-The organization’s adherence to a number of antisemitic conspiracy theories, including the “Zionist Occupied Government” (ZOG) conspiracy theory and the “white genocide” conspiracy theory, serve as mobilizing agents for members to perpetrate acts of mass violence.
-On its various media platforms, NRM claims that Nordic society is under attack from a malicious Jewish influence and is degenerating in accordance with a secret Jewish agenda.
+As with the majority of neofascist and accelerationist organizations, one of NRM’s most prominent characteristics is its embrace of antisemitism.
+The organization’s adherence to a number of antisemitic conspiracy theories, including the “Zionist Occupied Government” (ZOG) conspiracy theory and the white genocide conspiracy theory, serve as mobilizing agents for members to perpetrate acts of mass violence.
+On its various media platforms, NRM claims that Nordic society is under attack from a perceived malicious Jewish influence and is degenerating in accordance with a nefarious Jewish agenda.
 In response to this perceived Jewish takeover of Nordic governance and society, NRM has proclaimed its commitment to reinstate Nordic power “by all available means.”
 The organization’s goal is to overthrow democracy across the Nordic region and Scandinavia at large in favor of establishing a Third Reich-inspired Nazi dictatorship.
 Tactically, NRM places emphasis on discrediting Nordic and Scandinavian governments by making itself seem comparatively more capable of successful leadership.
-For instance, NRM writes on its website that member actions like providing food for “comrades ignored by the state” and patrolling dangerous streets where police safety is allegedly threatened will undermine civic faith in the state and shift that faith to the NRM.
-The organization also heavily promotes the physical distribution of propaganda in an effort to amplify this messaging.
-Simultaneously, and contradictorily, NRM also encourages its members to attend protests and engage in mass violence as a means of ultimately disrupting perceived Jewish influence.
+For instance, NRM writes on its website that member actions like providing food for “comrades ignored by the state,” as well as patrolling dangerous streets where police safety is allegedly threatened, will undermine civic faith in the state and shift it to NRM.
+To amplify this messaging, the organization also heavily promotes the distribution of physical propaganda.
+Simultaneously, NRM also encourages its members to attend protests and engage in acts of violence as a means of disrupting perceived Jewish influence.

-Some NRM supporters demonstrate an adherence to the worldview of accelerationism, acknowledging a likely imminent societal collapse but expressing their desire to wait for the collapse to occur before formally supporting or joining NRM.
-These supporters believe that modern society is inherently flawed and is thus destined for destruction.
-However, they don’t appear to publicly support militant accelerationism, which advocates for the use of extreme violence as a means of hastening societal destruction.
-Notably, NRM does not publicly support the accelerationist stance of its supporters.
-On its website, the organization deems these supporters’ desire to wait for societal collapse a “defense mechanism to legitimise their own passivity,” explaining instead that “there will never come a day when we take power without doing anything,” and thus, supporters must act as soon as possible to ensure a future white ethnostate.
-But despite advocating for immediate action, NRM makes no public endorsement of accelerationism; to NRM, “immediate action” entails full support of the organization.
+Notably, NRM leadership does not publicly support the stance of its accelerationist adherents, as well as the passivity of sympathizers.
+On its website, the organization deems these adherents’ desire to wait for societal collapse before formally endorsing or joining NRM a “defense mechanism to legitimise their own passivity,” explaining instead that “there will never come a day when we take power without doing anything,” and thus, supporters must act as soon as possible to ensure a future white ethnostate.
+NRM’s preferred action entails adherents’ complete support of the organization and any actions taken by it, rather than an adherence to an accelerationist (or militant accelerationist) worldview.
 However, NRM publicly supports a number of openly militant accelerationist organizations, including Atomwaffen Division (AWD) and Russian Imperial Movement (RIM).
-Additionally, NRM was designated a “supported group” of the Iron March skullmask network, demonstrating the strength of its connection to the broader neofascist accelerationist network.
+Additionally, NRM was designated a “supported group” of the Iron March skullmask network, demonstrating the strength of its connection to the broader neofascist and accelerationist network.

 Membership